bbc/peaks.js/README.md

 ## Pre-computed waveform data

 Peaks.js uses waveform data files produced by [audiowaveform](https://github.com/bbc/audiowaveform).
 These can be generated in either binary (.dat) or JSON format.
-Binary format is preferred because of the smaller file size.
+Binary format is preferred because of the smaller file size (including after gzip or Brotli compression).

 You should also use the `-b 8` option when generating waveform data files, as Peaks.js does not currently support 16-bit waveform data files, and also to minimise file size.